-DOCUMENT OR INFORMATION TO BE PROVIDED BUILDINGS CONCERNED VALIDITY PERIOD LEAD EXPOSURE RISK Residential buildings built before 1 January 1949 1 year if lead is detected.
-Otherwise unlimited ASBESTOS INSPECTION REPORT Buildings with a building permit dating from before 1 July 1997 unlimited TERMITES INSPECTION REPORT Only in some sectors 6 months INSPECTION REPORT FOR THE INTERIOR GAS INSTALLATION Residential buildings with a gas installation older than fifteen years 3 years REPORT ON THE NATURAL, MINING, TECHNOLOGICAL AND POLLUTION RISKS ("ERP") All buildings 6 months ENERGY EFFICIENCY AUDIT ("DPE") Buildings with a fixed heating system 10 years INSPECTION REPORT FOR THE INTERIOR ELECTRICITY INSTALLATION Residential buildings with an electricity installation older than fifteen years 3 years INSPECTION REPORT CONCERNING THE NON-SHARED SANITATION INSTALLATIONS If the residential building is not connected to the main drain (public wastewater drainage network) 3 years INFORMATION ON THE RISK OF DRY ROT Only in some sectors - CERTIFICATE OF HABITABLE FLOOR AREA MEASUREMENT Condominium units Unlimited unless the floor area is modified
+LEAD EXPOSURE RISK ("CREP") Residential buildings built before 1 January 1949 1 year if lead is detected.
+Otherwise unlimited ASBESTOS INSPECTION REPORT Buildings with a building permit dating from before 1 July 1997 unlimited TERMITES INSPECTION REPORT Only in some sectors 6 months INSPECTION REPORT FOR THE INTERIOR GAS INSTALLATION Residential buildings with a gas installation older than fifteen years 3 years 'RISKS AND POLLUTION" REPORT ("ERP") All buildings 6 months ENERGY EFFICIENCY AUDIT ("DPE") Buildings with a fixed heating system 10 years, in principle INSPECTION REPORT FOR THE INTERIOR ELECTRICITY INSTALLATION Residential buildings with an electricity installation older than fifteen years 3 years INSPECTION REPORT CONCERNING THE NON-SHARED SANITATION INSTALLATIONS If the residential building is not connected to the main drain (public wastewater drainage network) 3 years INSPECTION REPORT CONCERNING THE SHARED SANITATION INSTALLATIONS (WITH EFFECT FROM 1/7/2022) Buildings located in zones where discharges of wastewater have an impact on the water quality of the river Seine for Olympic sports contests (established by government Order) 10 years INFORMATION ON THE RISK OF DRY ROT Only in some sectors - CERTIFICATE OF HABITABLE FLOOR AREA MEASUREMENT "CARREZ" Condominium units Unlimited unless the floor area is modified

 ^() Even if a building is connected to the public wastewater drainage network, we advise you to request an inspection to ensure that it complies with requirements.
-Failing inspection, you should know the total value of works conducted to bring the system into conformity with the applicable standards.
-Some cities require the seller to obtain a certificate of conformity of the wastewater drainage connection before the sale can take place.
+Failing inspection, you should know the total value of works conducted to make the system comply with the applicable standards.
+Some cities require the seller to obtain a compliance certificate of the wastewater drainage connection before the sale can take place.